Finding-Fortune/Fortunes-Folio/README.md

 # Fortune's Folio
-An app to take your notes, minimalistically.
+An app to take your notes, minimalistically, focused around the idea of "tagging" your notes.
+Good for making thought bubbles.
 Built with Sveltekit + Tauri

 ## Features To-Do
 - On the "View Tags" page, be able to click a red X on a tag to bring open a deletion dialogue.